lvyonghuan/lvyonghuan/README.md

 These numbers in my head
 keep on spinning round and round yeah
 I can only guess
 What’s right?
-Should I stay?
-Three more years
+Should I stay Three more years
-Just to waste away
+Just to waste away?
 Become a slave to all these numbers
 It’s overdue, all this stress
 Yet I say I’m fine...